PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Problem Definition

 \begin{example} If the attacker modifies one training example $\bfx \in D$ to another training example $\poisoned{\bfx}$ to form a poisoned dataset $\poisoned{D} = (D \setminus \{\bfx\}) \cup \{\poisoned{\bfx}\}$.
 Then $\poisoned{D} \in S_2(D)$ but $\poisoned{D} \notin S_1(D)$ because $\poisonset$ considers one modification as one deletion and one insertion. \end{example}

-\yhmodify{Note that we assume a more general perturbation space of the training set than the one considered by BagFlip~\cite{bagflip};}{Note that we assume a more general perturbation space of the training set than the ones considered by BagFlip~\cite{bagflip} and FPA~\cite{fpa};} our work allows inserting and deleting examples instead of just modifying existing training examples.
+Note that we assume a more general perturbation space of the training set than the ones considered by BagFlip~\cite{bagflip} and FPA~\cite{fpa}; our work allows inserting and deleting examples instead of just modifying existing training examples.

 \paragraph{Perturbation space of the test input} We write $\perturb(\bfxtest)$ to denote the set of perturbed examples that an attacker can transform the example $\bfxtest$ into.
 Formally, the perturbation space $\perturb(\bfxtest)$ can be defined as the $l_p$ norm ball with radius $\poisonfeat$ around the test input $\bfxtest$,